 The Company has entered into employment agreements with Messrs.
 Shaw and Meyers.
-Each of these agreements will expire on December 31, 2017.
-In addition the Company entered into a change in control agreement with Ms. Ramentol.
-The agreements are described below under "Employment Agreements."
+Each of these agreements will expire on December 31, 2018.
+In addition the Company entered into a change in control agreement with Ms. Ramentol, who retired on February 1, 2018.
+The Company and Ms. Ramentol entered into a Separation and Release Agreement in connection with her retirement.
+The agreements of Messrs.
+Shaw and Meyers are described below under the heading "Employment Agreements."
+Ms. Ramentol's Separation and Release Agreement is described below under the heading "Separation Agreement with Deborah M. Ramentol."

 The employment agreements of Messrs.
-Shaw and Meyers and Ms. Ramentol's change in control agreement provide for "double-trigger" change in control severance benefits.
+Shaw and Meyers provide for "double-trigger" change in control severance benefits.
 Thus, the employment agreements for Messrs.
-Shaw and Meyers provide for severance benefits only upon an involuntary termination of employment during the two-year period following a change of control and Ms. Ramentol's change in control agreement provides for severance benefits only upon an involuntary termination of employment during the one-year period following a change of control.
-All stock options and restricted stock awards held by our named executive officers will immediately vest upon the occurrence of a change in control.
+Shaw and Meyers provide for severance benefits only upon an involuntary termination of employment during the two-year period following a change of control and Ms. Ramentol's change in control agreement provided for severance benefits only upon an involuntary termination of employment during the one-year period following a change of control.
+All stock options and restricted stock awards held by Messrs.
+Shaw and Meyers will immediately vest upon the occurrence of a change in control.
+All restricted stock awarded to Ms. Ramentol became fully vested on the date of her retirement from the Company.